pttbisg/shopeeamal/README.md

 #### Shopee OAuth

 The Shopee Oauth is handled by this service.
 The only flow that client needed are:
 1. Call `GET /shopee/auth/get_auth_url` and provide the `user_id` or optional `shop_id` to retrieve the URL that the user need to be visited/redirected.
+Put the `callback_url` to retrieve the notification if the authentication is successful.
+See demo for example.
 2. Let the end user login and authorize their Shopee account to our service.
-Note: For now, the client not get the notification whether it is successful or not.
 3. Call other API and provide the same `user_id`.
 Now you can access our user Shopee data.
 If you get `401` error, check the error message.
 If the problem is related to Shopee Oauth, do step 1 again and let the user reauthenticate.
-This may happens if user fails to do the OAuth or we never accessing the user acount more than 30 days.
+This may happens if user fails to do the OAuth or we never accessing the user account more than 30 days.
 To prevent the later problem, for now, you can schedule any API call to this service for that user so it never expires.

 ### Proxy